 Pennsylvania Nursing Programs and Degrees Guide

-The following guide contains important information on the nursing programs, including profiles of several programs, offered at the colleges and universities in Pennsylvania.
-The state’s colleges and universities feature a diverse menu of undergraduate and graduate nursing programs with concentrations in nurse educator, nurse administrator, family nurse practitioner, adult gerontology primary care nurse practitioner, and adult gerontology acute care nurse practitioner.
-In addition to traditional nursing programs, students can now choose an online bachelor’s or master’s in nursing program.
+The following guide contains information about and profiles on the nursing programs offered in Pennsylvania.
+The state’s colleges and universities feature a diverse menu of undergraduate and graduate nursing programs with concentrations in nurse education, nurse administration, family nurse practice, adult gerontology, and acute care, among many others.
+In addition to traditional nursing programs, prospective students may be interested in an online bachelor’s or master’s in nursing program.

 - 32 colleges and universities offer an associate’s degree in nursing.

 - 61 colleges and universities offer a bachelor’s degree in nursing.

 - 42 colleges and universities offer a master’s or advanced degree in nursing.